Julia Antuerpem is a writer, screenwriter, and copywriter, went to prestigious institutions such as Harvard University and Miami Ad School.

 • Disney Channel Latin America

-• Master in Liberal Arts: Creative Writing and Literature at Harvard University
+• Master of Liberal Arts: Creative Writing and Literature at Harvard University Extension School

 • Copywriter at Miami AD School